 Visitors seeking a more scenic journey to Historic Quebec City can arrive on trains or buses.
 Via Rail operates passenger train services connecting Quebec City to other major Canadian cities, including Montreal and Toronto, with picturesque views of the St. Lawrence River and the Quebec countryside.

 Additionally, several bus companies, such as Greyhound and Orleans Express, provide bus services to Quebec City from various destinations in Canada and the northeastern United States.
-These options offer cost-effective travel choices, and passengers can enjoy a comfortable ride while taking in the beauty of the Quebec landscape.
+These options offer cost-effective travel choices, and passengers can enjoy a comfortable ride while capturing stunning landscape photography of the Quebec countryside.

 Roadways